-Section 162(m) of the U.S. Internal Revenue Code ("Section 162(m)") places a limit of \$1,000,000 on the amount of compensation that we may deduct in any one year with respect to any one of our named executive officers, other than the CFO.
-However, qualifying performance-based compensation is not subject to the deduction limit if certain requirements are met.
-The 2012 Incentive Plan is designed to allow the Compensation Committee to grant equity awards that may qualify for the performance-based compensation exemption from Section 162(m).
-The Annual Cash Incentive Plan, as a subplan of the 2012 Incentive Plan, also allows annual cash incentive awards that may qualify as performance-based compensation.
-Also, to maintain flexibility in compensating our executives, the Compensation Committee reserves the right to use its judgment to authorize compensation payments that may be subject to the limit when the Compensation Committee believes that such payments are appropriate.
-Accordingly, certain components of our executive compensation program are designed to be qualifying performance-based compensation under Section 162(m) while others are not.
+Section 162(m) of the U.S. Internal Revenue Code ("Section 162(m)") places a limit of \$1,000,000 on the amount of compensation that we may deduct in any one year with respect to any one of our named executive officers.
+Prior to enactment of the Tax Cuts and Jobs Act of 2017 (the "Tax Act"), this limitation did not generally apply to compensation paid to the chief financial officer or to qualifying performance-based compensation if certain requirements were met.
+The Company's incentive plans for 2017 and prior years were designed to allow the Compensation Committee to grant equity awards that may qualify for the performance-based compensation exemption from Section 162(m).
+Also, to maintain flexibility in compensating our executives, the Compensation Committee reserved the right to use its judgment to authorize compensation payments that may be subject to the limit when the Compensation Committee believed that such payments were appropriate.
+Accordingly, certain components of our executive compensation program for 2017 and prior years were designed to be qualifying performance-based compensation under Section 162(m) while others were not.
 A number of requirements must be met for particular compensation to so qualify, however, so there can be no assurance that any compensation awarded will be fully deductible under all circumstances.